helidon-io/helidon/docs/mp/guides/metrics.md

 #### Controlling `REST.request` Metrics

-Helidon MP implements the optional family of metrics, all with the name `REST.request`, as described in the [MicroProfile Metrics specification][microprofile-metrics-specification].
+Helidon MP implements the optional family of metrics, all with the name `REST.request`, as described in the [MicroProfile Metrics specification][microprofile-met].
 Each instance is a `Timer` with tags `class` and `method` identifying exactly which REST endpoint Java method that instance measures.

 By default, Helidon MP does *not* enable this feature.
 Enable it by editing your application configuration to set `metrics.rest-request.enabled` to `true`.